dougeby/IntuneDocs/intune/education-settings-configure-ios.md

 - Navigate students iPads to a bookmark, or chapter in a book
 - Display the screen from a student iPad on an Apple TV

-Use the Intune iOS **Education** device profile, and the information in this topic to help you set up the Classroom app, and the devices on which you use it.
+To set up Classroom on your device, you will need to create and configure an Intune iOS **Education** device profile.

 ## Before you start